 I live in Clayton, a lively little town in the suburbs of Raleigh, NC along with my handsome husband and our teenage son.
 We also have four adult kids and three adorable grands.
 In my spare time, I read books on leadership development, women in leadership and theology.
 I enjoy educating myself in the latest research and treatment strategies on mental illness.
 Restoring old furniture keeps me sane as well as writing, indulging in a steaming cup of Starbucks, spending time outside taking in God’s creation, hanging out with good friends and engaging in an interesting discussion on theology.
 I’m a CrossFit Kool-Aid drinker and an OCR enthusiast.

-I earned my Master of Arts degree in Professional Counseling and Bachelor of Science degree in Psychology and Christian Counseling.
+I earned my Master of Arts degree in Professional Counseling and Bachelor of Science degree in Psychology.
 I spent 20 years in corporate America serving in various leadership and individual contributor roles.
 I am currently a Licensed Professional Counselor in North Carolina with clinical experience in anxiety, depression, bipolar, behavioral problems, trauma and issues of marriage and family (including step and blended families) and more.
 In all of these issues, I am skilled in the integration of psychology and theology.

 In 2015 I joined the John Maxwell Team as an Independent Certified Coach, Teacher, and Speaker.
 I am ordained minister in the Nazarene Church and have served in churches on the North Carolina district.